Logo

 What is an Automation Framework?

 An automation framework is a platform that organizes all the tools and libraries in a defined structure to enable automation testing.
-It helps group everything required for automation testing in one place in an organized and structured way, making test creation, execution, enhancement, and maintenance easier.
-A collection of principles utilized to develop and construct test cases is known as a test automation framework.
-These principles may include benchmarks, outcomes from test data, or instructions on how to utilize external resources.
+An automation framework helps group everything required for automation testing in one place in an organized and structured way, making test creation, execution, enhancement, and maintenance easier.
+A collection of principles used to develop and construct test cases is known as a test automation framework.
+Such principles may include benchmarks, outcomes from test data, or instructions on how to consume external resources.
 Without frameworks, users may put "code" and "data" in the same area, which is not reusable or understandable.
 Frameworks result in positive effects including improved code readability, enhanced portability, lower script maintenance costs, and increased code reuse.

 • Organize all the test artifacts in a single location: An automation framework provides a centralized repository for all test artifacts such as test scripts, configuration files, test data, and reports.

 • Structure all the artifacts so it is easy to maintain and work: A well-designed automation framework imposes a structure on how test artifacts are organized and interact.
-It defines guidelines for creating modular, maintainable, and readable code.
+The framework defines guidelines for creating modular, maintainable, and readable code.

 • Maintenance: Automation frameworks address the ongoing need to adapt and update test scripts due to changes in the application under test or modifications in testing requirements.